-If you or a loved one has been arrested or charged with battery on a LEO, it is critical to consult with an experienced defense attorney immediately to make sure that your rights are protected.
-You need the counsel of an experienced Miami battery on a LEO attorney to guide you through the process and increase your chances of resolving your case favorably.
+If you or a loved one has been arrested or charged with battery on a law enforcement officer, it is critical to consult with an experienced defense attorney immediately to make sure that your rights are protected.
+You need the counsel of an experienced Miami attorney to guide you through the process and increase your chances of resolving your assault on a LEO case favorably.

 What is Battery on a Law Enforcement Officer?

 Battery on a law enforcement officer (also known as battery on a LEO) is an extremely common felony charge that police officers often use to demonstrate their authority and/or gain control over a situation.
-Many people arrested for battery on a law enforcement officer feel that they have done nothing wrong and have difficulty understanding why they were arrested, let alone charged with assaulting an officer.
+Many people arrested for battery of an officer feel that they have done nothing wrong and have difficulty understanding why they were arrested, let alone charged with assaulting an officer.
 In fact, the person arrested is usually the one who suffers a physical injury at the hands of the officers.
 Consequently, somebody facing this charge often feels both physically and emotionally violated.
-A good Miami battery on a LEO attorney will strive to minimize the effects and ramifications of this charge to allow our clients to put the case behind them and move on with their professional and personal lives.
+A good Miami battery on a LEO attorney will strive to minimize the effects and ramifications of assault on a LEO to allow our clients to put the case behind them and move on with their professional and personal lives.

 Who is Considered a Law Enforcement Officer?

 What are the Elements of Battery on a LEO?

 In order to found guilty of battery on a LEO, the State has to prove the following four things: